PharmaForest/adamski/Adamski_and_Admiral.md

 **A.** adamski is always under construction 🏗️
 > Like a never-ending construction site — always improving, never truly "done".

+**Q. How much are macros/functions in adamski consistent with functions in admiral?**
+**A.** In general, macros/functions in adamski are consistent with those in admiral in names and parameters.
+However, some differences would exist based on the differences between how we use macros/functions in SAS and how functions in admiral are used in R.

 ---

 ## 🔗 Reference